Medvedev upstaged by Dimitrov after epic Indian Wells comeback, Tsitsipas survives

-Daniil Medvedev was ousted from the Indian Wells Masters, the US Open champion and top seed stunned by former world number three Grigor Dimitrov in a thrilling comeback.

-Dimitrov had been a set and a double break down against the Russian star on Wednesday, before launching a remarkable rally for his first win over a top-two opponent since 2016.
+Dimitrov had been a set and a double break down against the Russian star, before launching a remarkable rally for his first win over a top-two opponent since 2016.

 Meanwhile, second seed Stefanos Tsitsipas and third seed Alexander Zverev both won to secure their spots in the last eight.